 If you visit your website and suddenly you see the message “500 Internal Server Error“, that means, something went wrong with your WordPress website and it is not Happening due to your browser, computer or internet connection.
-This error “500 internal server error” has happened on your website.
+This error has occurred on your website.

 What is 500 Internal Server Error and what is the reason